JCSDA/spack-stack/doc/source/Platforms.rst

 Remember to activate the ``lua`` module environment and have MacTeX in your search path, if applicable.
 It is also recommended to increase the stacksize limit to 65Kb using ``ulimit -S -s unlimited``.

-1. Create a pre-configured environment with a default (nearly empty) site config
+1. Create a pre-configured environment with a default (nearly empty) site config and activate it (optional: decorate bash prompt with environment name; warning: this can scramble the prompt for long lines)

 .. code-block:: console

-   spack stack create env --site macos.default [--template jedi-ufs-all] --name jedi-ufs.mymacos
+   spack stack create env --site macos.default [--template jedi-ufs-all] --name jedi-ufs.mymacos spack env activate [-p] envs/jedi-ufs.mymacos

 2. Temporarily set environment variable ``SPACK_SYSTEM_CONFIG_PATH`` to modify site config files in ``envs/jedi-ufs.mymacos/site``

 .. code-block:: console

    export SPACK_SYSTEM_CONFIG_PATH="$PWD/envs/jedi-ufs.mymacos/site"

 3. Find external packages, add to site config's ``packages.yaml``.
 If an external's bin directory hasn't been added to ``$PATH``, need to prefix command.